PlainsightAI/legacy-docs/rules.md

 #### outside_landmark

 Description:
-	This is a predicate that allows you to evaluate whether or not a device event is outside of a given landmark, e.g.:
+	This is a predicate that allows you to evaluate whether or not a device event is outside of a given landmark.
+To specify multiple landmarks, you can join together multiple predicates with an operator.

-Fields:
+Example:
 ```json
 "logicalCondition": {
 	"type": "outside landmark",